EvanMPutnam/LX200/README.md

 # LX200
 Telescope Control

-Note that this is an in progress progect.
+Note that this is an in progress project.

 Currently Controls:
   Speed